 Protecting Your Leased Space: Exploring the Essentials of Business Renters' Insurance

 Do you own a small business?
-Do you rent or lease the space your business operates out of?
+Do you rent or lease the commercial space your business operates out of?
 If you do NOT own the property that you run your business in, you need business renters insurance (sometimes referred to as office insurance).
-Many property owners now require you to hold business renters insurance to lease their spaces.
+Many property owners now require you to hold business renters insurance to lease their commercial buildings.

 NOTE: Consult with whomever owns the property/building that you’re renting to find out what coverage they hold on the property.
 You want to make sure anything excluded from their coverage IS covered under your business renters insurance.
 Your lease should clearly outline what coverage you’re responsible for.